getsentry/sentry-docs/README.rst

 ``.. sentry:edition:: hosted``:
     Only included if the docs are build for the hosted (getsentry.com) docs

-``.. sentry:edition:: on-premise``:
-    This only shows up in the on-premise version of the documentation.

 Multiple variants can be defined with a comma.